aws-solutions/amazon-marketing-cloud-insights-on-aws/README.md

 ### IAM Roles for Installation and Operation

-The IAM policies required to install the solution are listed within the `IAM_POLICY_INSTALL.json` file.
-The IAM policies required to operate the solution are generated dynamically on stack deployment in the `IAM_POLICY_OPERATE.json` file.
-A link to this policy can be found in the Outputs window of your Cloudformation stack after deploying.
+An IAM policy for installing the solution is listed within the `IAM_POLICY_INSTALL.json` file.
+An IAM policy for operating the solution is created on stack deployment with a name prefix of `{stack-name}-adminpolicy`.
+A link to this policy can be found in the Outputs window of your Cloudformation stack under the AdminPolicyOutput key.
 Note: the policy generated should be used as a guide.
 Please review it as it may need to be amended in order to fit your specific use case.

 These JSON files can be used to create a JSON policy in AWS IAM to scope the actions available to a user so they can install and operate the solution.